bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 OpenStack:
   1.I am using **OpenStack Folsom Install Guide** by  **SkiBLE mseknibilel** as it is well written, easy and tested by Open Source geeks, with regular updates.
-  You can find OpenStack Folsom Install Guide link `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide>` 2.If you want to blow your brains out then you can refer the OpenStack Official Website which contains all the related Documentation, API's, guides , Wiki's etc. Access the OpenStack Official Website `here <http://www.openstack.org/>`
+  You can find OpenStack Folsom Install Guide link 'here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide>' 2.If you want to blow your brains out then you can refer the OpenStack Official Website which contains all the related Documentation, API's, guides , Wiki's etc. Access the OpenStack Official Website 'here <http://www.openstack.org/>'

 Networking:
   1.Basic Networking concepts are necessary but can be ignored, if you want to dig into networking I would